austin226/sdsrs/README.md

 # sdsrs
 Spoken Dialog Spaced-Repetition System

 This server is designed for use with [sdsrs-anki-server](https://github.com/austin226/sdsrs-anki-server) which in turn uses [anki-sync-server](https://github.com/dsnopek/anki-sync-server).
-It responds to intents from api.ai.
-(TODO link to it)
+It responds to intents from [sdsrs-api.ai](https://github.com/austin226/sdsrs-api.ai).

 # Config
 ## Server Configuration